-ANTH108NIntroduction to Archaeology3 CreditsThe course offers an exploration of the basic theories, methods, and principles of prehistoric and historical archaeology in the Old and New Worlds.
+The course offers an exploration of the basic theories, methods, and principles of prehistoric and historical archaeology in the Old and New Worlds.
 The course will introduce students to methods used by archaeologists to reconstruct ancient societies, interpret their finds, and explain how and why societies evolve.